 JESSICA: Lesbians are always favored [LAUGHS]

 UNCLE TIM: Yeah.
 And so the issue regarding the Sochi Olympics is related to a recent law that was passed in June.
 It fines individuals up to $1,500 dollars and organizations up to $30,000.
 And those fines are for propaganda of non traditional relationships to minors.
-So it’s not necessarily just a gay law.
-It’s directed at any sexual relationship that can not lead to the production of offspring.
+So its not necessarily just a gay law.
+Its directed at any sexual relationship that can not lead to the production of offspring.
 So it could be you know, it could be using birth control or something technically.
 And within Russia there have been mixed reviews.
-The head of Russia’s human rights council has spoken against the law, but the Russian orthodox church has supported it.
+The head of Russias human rights council has spoken against the law, but the Russian orthodox church has supported it.
 As for how it will affect athletes, there also have been mixed views.
 According to the head of the Russian committee on physical training, sports, and youth, the new law will not apply to the participants and guests of the 2014 Winter Olympics.
 However, the Russian sports minister Vitaly Mutko said that if an athlete goes into the street and starts propagandizing being gay, then of course he will be held accountable.
 And so it seems like two things need to happen right now.
 One, the Russians need to decide whether the law will apply to the Olympics, and two, they need to decide what constitutes propaganda.
-And so that’s kind of what I see going on.
+And so thats kind of what I see going on.

-JESSICA: I feel like we’re going to be China all over again.
+JESSICA: I feel like were going to be China all over again.
 Like the Beijing Olympics.
-Like let’s just pretend there’s no human rights issues here.
-Let’s sweep it under the rug.
-Oh, it’s illegal basically, the rest of the year, but during the Olympics we’re just going to ignore it all and let’s just all have a big party like everything’s fine.
-I just, that’s not ok with me.
-And I know I don’t, some people have talked about a boycott and I think that never solves anything.
-But I’m totally against a boycott.
+Like lets just pretend theres no human rights issues here.
+Lets sweep it under the rug.
+Oh, its illegal basically, the rest of the year, but during the Olympics were just going to ignore it all and lets just all have a big party like everythings fine.
+I just, thats not ok with me.
+And I know I dont, some people have talked about a boycott and I think that never solves anything.
+But Im totally against a boycott.
 But I am for major international social pressure to make changes for the right reasons.
 And you know, you mentioned Greg Louganis earlier, and he has a petition up with Athlete Ally.
-And I encourage you guys to go and sign it and it’s just trying to put that international pressure on and get more people to sign this petition to say we need to make a big deal out of this and make sure that while if athletes are protected while they’re there that are gay, we want to also protect all the citizens of Russia the rest of the year while the eyes of the world aren’t watching Russia.
+And I encourage you guys to go and sign it and its just trying to put that international pressure on and get more people to sign this petition to say we need to make a big deal out of this and make sure that while if athletes are protected while theyre there that are gay, we want to also protect all the citizens of Russia the rest of the year while the eyes of the world arent watching Russia.

 UNCLE TIM: So as I was saying, lesbianism was never a criminal offense in the Soviet Union.
-And I was wondering why we didn’t have any lesbians on our show Jess.
+And I was wondering why we didnt have any lesbians on our show Jess.

 JESSICA: Well Uncle Tim, I searched high and low for lesbians.
-I tried every connection that I have, and I did find one who wasn’t out at all until she was totally done with gymnastics.
-She just didn’t really feel like her story was, could really make a difference or would have an impact and I couldn’t convince her otherwise.
-I don’t know.
-I also just think that on the one hand it’s not as stigmatized as it is with men, and so there aren’t a lot of- on the one hand it’s also like well then why isn’t there anyone that’s out, right?
-If my theory is correct, then where, why can’t you find them all over the place.
-If it’s 25, 30% of the population is gay, where are the gay female gymnasts?
-Or maybe it’s that women come out later?
-I don’t know.
+I tried every connection that I have, and I did find one who wasnt out at all until she was totally done with gymnastics.
+She just didnt really feel like her story was, could really make a difference or would have an impact and I couldnt convince her otherwise.
+I dont know.
+I also just think that on the one hand its not as stigmatized as it is with men, and so there arent a lot of- on the one hand its also like well then why isnt there anyone thats out, right?
+If my theory is correct, then where, why cant you find them all over the place.
+If its 25, 30% of the population is gay, where are the gay female gymnasts?
+Or maybe its that women come out later?
+I dont know.
 I really tried and maybe I can convince the gymnast, a national champion, to come on at some point.
-But I think she’s amazing, she has incredibly inspiring story, she’s been through so much.
-So I don’t know, what do you think?
+But I think shes amazing, she has incredibly inspiring story, shes been through so much.
+So I dont know, what do you think?

 UNCLE TIM: So I was reading for this and I read a study by two scholars, Lane Blind and Diane Taub.
 And they did this study on managing the lesbian stigma in college sports in 1992.
-So it’s an older study.
-I couldn’t find anything more recent.
+So its an older study.
+I couldnt find anything more recent.
 They talk to five basketball players, four track and field athletes, three volleyball players, three swimmers, three softball players, two tennis players, two divers, and two gymnasts.
 And all the athletes according to their study were highly aware that women in sports are labeled lesbians in general.
-And I was thinking about that, like how can- so typically when something has- when a sport has a stigma of being a lesbian sport, it’s because it’s seen as rather masculine.
+And I was thinking about that, like how can- so typically when something has- when a sport has a stigma of being a lesbian sport, its because its seen as rather masculine.
 And I was thinking how can these girls in spandex leotards with bows in their hair and eye glitter and stuff be seen as lesbians.
 And then I started thinking oh yeah, wait, these girls have giant muscles.
 And so I could see how there could be this stigma of lesbianism even in gymnastics.
-Even though I don’t really think that I’ve ever heard anyone talk about that.
+Even though I dont really think that Ive ever heard anyone talk about that.
 But I guess I could see how that would be an issue.

-JESSICA: Hopefully in the future we’ll have one of the fabulous lesbian gymnasts on the show.
-I’m not going to give up.
-In the meantime, let’s talk about places the FIG holds meets where gay athletes don’t have full legal rights.
+JESSICA: Hopefully in the future well have one of the fabulous lesbian gymnasts on the show.
+Im not going to give up.
+In the meantime, lets talk about places the FIG holds meets where gay athletes dont have full legal rights.
 Are there any places?

 UNCLE TIM: Hm.
 Well I was curious about this.
 So I looked at where the FIG holds its World and Challenge Cups.
 And overall the organization has done a good job choosing locations for the events.
-And I’m not sure if it’s intentional or not, but anyway.
+And Im not sure if its intentional or not, but anyway.
 They host competitions in rather LGBT friendly countries.
 The French International of course is held in France, which decriminalized homosexuality already in 1791 as part of the first French Revolution which is crazy.
-That’s really early.
+Thats really early.
 They host a Challenge Cup in Slovenia, which as of 2006 allows official registration of same sex relationships.
-There’s also an upcoming competition in Asia, Croatia, where same sexual activity was legalized in 1977.
+Theres also an upcoming competition in Asia, Croatia, where same sexual activity was legalized in 1977.
 And as of today, August 5, Croatia is drawing up plans to give gay couples civil unions.
 So like I said, overall, good.
 However, we gotta talk about Qatar.
 Yeah.
 Homosexual acts between adult females are legal, whereas homosexual acts between adult males are illegal and can result in one to three years in prison.
 In 1995 I want to say, that an American received 90 lashes for homosexual activity and was sentenced to six months in prison for that.
 And because of this actually the International Federation of Football Association FIFA has been criticized for allowing Qatar to host the World Cup in 2022.
 So.

 JESSICA: Seriously you know there is a lot of gay hooking up in a party that goes on with the World Cup.
 Are you kidding me?
 FIFA.
 Mm-mm.